tensorflow/swift/docs/site/guide/layers.md

 }
 ```

-The properties of the `Layer` can host trainable components, such as weights and biases, or other
+Trainable components of `Layers`, such as weights and biases, as well as other `Layer`s, can be
-`Layer`s.
-A custom initializer is a good place to expose customizable parameters for a model, such
+declared as properties.
+A custom initializer is a good place to expose customizable parameters for
-as a variable numbers of layers or the output size of a classification model.
-Finally, the core of
+a model, such as a variable numbers of layers or the output size of a classification model.
-the `Layer` is `callAsFunction()`, where you will define the types for the input and output as well
+Finally, the core of the `Layer` is `callAsFunction()`, where you will define the types for the
-as the transformation that takes in one and returns the other.
+input and output as well as the transformation that takes in one and returns the other.

 ## Built-in layers